Aircraft in fiction: Kamov Ka-27

 A pair of Ka-27 Helix helicopters appear throughout Martin Campbell's 1994 film No Escape.
-The helicopters transport inmates to a prison island, and patrol the shoreline for would be escapees.
+The helicopters transport inmates to a prison island, and patrol the shoreline for would-be escapees.

 Kellett K-3 Autogyro

 In the 1934 screwball comedy It Happened One Night, the foppish bridegroom "King" Westley (Jameson Thomas) arrives at his own wedding "piloting" a Kellett Autogiro Corporation K-3 autogyro, c/n 16, NC12691, (although the real pilot can be seen crouching in the cockpit after Westley deplanes).
 The same autogyro appeared in the 1933 W. C. Fields film International House.

+L

 L-5 Sentinel

-A Stinson L-5A Sentinel was shown in the 1969 Mike Nichols film Catch-22 as the aircraft that a pilot commits suicide in after accidentally killing another squadron member with his propeller.
+A Stinson L-5 Sentinel was shown in the 1969 Mike Nichols film Catch-22 as the aircraft that a pilot commits suicide in after accidentally killing another squadron member with his propeller.
 The title of Joseph Heller's 1961 satirical novel of the same name has entered the lexicon.

 Lamson Alcor

 The one-of-a-kind Lamson L-106 Alcor pressurized high-altitude research sailplane played a key role in the 1977 book Sierra Sierra, by John Joss.
 In the novel, Marine fighter pilot Mark Lewis saw his best friend, John O'Halloran, killed on the last day of the Vietnam War.
 When he travels to Seattle, Washington, to explain O'Halloran's death to his family he discovers that O'Halloran's father and sister are engaged in building a research glider, the Alcor, in which O'Halloran was to have set world records for altitude and distance, when he returned from Vietnam.
 Instead Lewis takes O'Halloran's place in the project, while trying to put his own life back together after the war, flying the Alcor in the mountain wave of the Sierra Nevada.